-This workshop series offers three guided meetings during which you will have the opportunity to explore, document, discuss and make decisions about end-of-life care.
+The Way to Go workshop series offers three guided meetings during which you will have the opportunity to explore, document, discuss and make decisions about end-of-life care.
 The documents you create will provide peace of mind in the event of your illness and/or death.

 - Funeral Planning: care of your body, funeral ceremony, disposal of corpse, and more.

-Cost: Full group series, includes materials …
+Cost: Full group series,

 - Regular price $150; $250 per couple

-- $75 for one session OR to repeat
+- $75 for one session

 - Generosity policy available

-- $50 per hour for private instruction.
+- $50 per hour for private consultation.

 And if you are dying to repeat the workshop, the cost is half as much!

 Planning for the future is important.
-Everyone needs to have a Personal Directive.
+Everyone needs to have an Advance Directive.
 We may lose our physical capability temporarily or permanently.
 We may lose our mental capability slowly, such as with Alzheimer’s disease, or very suddenly, as a result of a car accident.
 Stress among patients and their loved ones often stems from disagreements regarding health care decision-making at the end of life, including the choice of when to use or stop use of life-sustaining medical procedures.

 Generally, the choices regarding medical care are within a patient’s control.
 However, it is important to realize that there may come a time when you will not have the ability to make these decisions yourself, due to medical reasons or otherwise.
-Preparing a Personal Directive gives you a voice in the care you will receive if you cannot make your own decisions at the time.
+Preparing an Advance Personal Directive gives you a voice in the care you will receive if you cannot make your own decisions at the time.
 It also helps those who will have to make personal care decisions for you.
 It may be the best gift you can give to your loved ones who may have to make difficult decisions for you in the future.
 It is important to talk about these issues with the people you trust—your family, friends, health care providers and spiritual advisors.
 Consider whom you would want to make decisions for you if you are not capable (temporarily or permanently) to make them yourself.
-Filling out a Personal Directive can be a way of sorting out your values, fears, hopes and wishes about how you want to live.
+Filling out an Advance Directive can be a way of sorting out your values, fears, hopes and wishes about how you want to live.
 It may take some time and help from others but it can be a very positive journey.